 Risk is inherent with every business, and how well a business manages risk can ultimately determine its success.
-We face a number of risks, including general economic risks, risks presented by global pandemics such as COVID-19, operational risks, financial risks, competitive risks and reputational risks.
+We face a number of risks, including general economic risks, operational risks, financial risks, legal risks, strategic and competitive risks and reputational risks.
 Management is responsible for the day-to-day management of the risks that we face, while the Board of Directors, as a whole and through its committees, has responsibility for the oversight of risk management.
-In its risk oversight role, the Board has the responsibility to satisfy itself that the risk management processes designed and implemented by management are adequate and functioning as designed.
+Our independent committee chairs and members are experienced professionals or executives who can and do raise risk related issues for Board consideration and review and who are willing to challenge management when necessary.
+As part of its risk oversight role, the Board has the responsibility to satisfy itself that the risk management processes designed and implemented by management are adequate and functioning as designed.
 In addition, the Board is responsible for matters relating to management and Board succession planning.